 This family came up with a variety of ways to pass their time on vacation, from fishing and shooting to playing guitar, dominoes and at least four different board games.
 Someone had the great idea to make a visual record of their activities.
 Two women in the group find the idea a little embarrassing.
 Some...
 Continue Reading →

-This cabinet card came from the area around Ithaca, New York, but could have originated elsewhere.
+This albumen print on cardboard came from the area around Ithaca, New York, but could have originated elsewhere.
 The children appear to be a few years apart in age, with the oldest standing at the back.
 Two young women appear slightly older and might be teachers.
-They sit in the middle row with a little girl between...
+They sit in the middle row with a little...
 Continue Reading →

 When war broke out with Spain in 1898, the United States had a very small professional military.
 As a result, many of the units which eventually sailed to Cuba, Puerto Rico and the Philippines were made up of volunteers.
 They first assembled at camps in different parts of the country for training and other preparations. ...
 Continue Reading →